What Is State Unemployment Insurance Tax?

 * 2026 wage base not yet confirmed as of December 2025; 2025 figure shown.
 Visit your state's Department of Labor for the latest information.

-Key 2026 Changes to Watch
+Key 2026 Changes Worth Knowing

-- Washington leads the nation with the highest wage base at $78,200—a $5,400 increase from 2025
+- Washington leads the country with the highest wage base at $78,200, up $5,400 from 2025.

-- Receive your employer account number and new employer tax rate
+- Receive your employer account number and new employer tax rate.

-How to File and Pay SUI Tax
+How Do You File and Pay SUI Tax?

 | Quarter | Period | Due Date |